Marine mammals of the Salish Sea: Baleen whales

-The most common baleen whale in the Salish Sea region is the humpback, primarily seen in the region around Tacoma and in the Strait of Juan de Fuca around Victoria, BC and the San Juan Islands.
+The most common baleen whale in the Salish Sea region is the humpback, primarily seen in the region around Tacoma and in the Strait of Juan de Fuca around Victoria and the San Juan Islands.
 It is characterized by its long flippers, bubble-net feeding techniques, frequent breaching, and exquisite, long songs.
 In 2022, an estimated 396 humpbacks visited and fed in Salish Sea waters over the year.
 A catalogue of over 1000 individual whales has been maintained since the late 1990s by the nonprofit group Humpback Whales of the Salish Sea, which documents and catalogues individual whales seen in Salish Sea waters.

 The gray whale is also commonly seen, mostly in February–April as they are migrating north from Baja California to feeding areas in waters off Alaska, stopping by on their migration to feed in the Salish Sea's rich waters.
 Primarily seen around Whidbey Island during the summer months, they prefer shallow, sandy bottoms which provide habitat for the amphipods, shrimp, and clams they feed upon.
 A small group of around 20 annually forages in summer in Langley, Washington, where they are often sighted from land.

 Other baleen whales sometimes seen are the common minke whale, which may be seen throughout the region, especially in summer around the San Juan Islands.
 Its larger relative, the fin whale, can also be seen in the area, mostly in the outer waters off the continental shelf, but occasionally makes forays into the Salish Sea area.
 The largest animal on earth, the blue whale, does not enter inland Salish Sea waters, but sticks to the outer coast, and is slowly increasing in population and sightings.

 In October 2013, a sighting concerning a sighting of a North Pacific right whale in the Strait of Juan de Fuca, which was subsequently verified by biologists including John KB Ford; it was the first recorded instance of this species in Salish Sea waters in post-whaling times, and only the second in BC waters since 1951.
 Archaeological evidence suggests Canadian First Nations may have hunted this species alongside the gray and humpback whales.